Vadinar Refinery: Description

-The capacity expansion and complexity enhancement gives the capability to process much heavier crude oil.
-The share of ultra heavy crude, which currently constitutes 20% of crude basket, will go up to 60%; and as a result the overall share of heavy and ultra heavy crude will go up to 80% of the refinery's total crude basket.
+The capacity expansion and complexity enhancement give the capability to process much heavier crude oil.
+The share of ultra heavy crude, which currently constitutes 20% of crude basket, will go up to 60%; and as a result, the overall share of heavy and ultra heavy crude will go up to 80% of the refinery's total crude basket.

 In terms of product yield, the refinery has the flexibility to produce higher value, high-quality products, including gasoline (petrol) and gas oil (diesel) conforming to Euro IV and Euro V norms, that have growing acceptance in both domestic and international markets.
 Close to 80% of its production will now be of valuable light and middle distillates; and 50% of the production of gas oil (diesel) and gasoline (petrol) will meet Euro IV and Euro V specifications.
 EOL is targeting newer markets such as Australia, New Zealand and north-west Europe, in addition to countries in the Indian subcontinent for exporting high-quality fuels.
-However Essar Oil will continue to market a majority of its products in the domestic market.
+However, Essar Oil will continue to market a majority of its products in the domestic market.

 The Vadinar Refinery benefits from a fully integrated infrastructure including India's only captive coal-fired power plant to provide power and process steam, a port, pipelines and tankage, with multi-modal product dispatch facilities through rail, road, and sea giving it a unique cost advantage.

+Incidents

+In Feb 2007, four workers were killed and at least 18 others were injured after a fire broke out at the oil terminal when it was running under the ownership of Essar Oil.